 Transfering credits from previous courses

-Make sure to submit your application for credit transfer in good time before applying for your qualification, as you may have to wait for an answer, especially if you want to transfer credits you have earned abroad.
-You will find information on which supporting documents to enclose on the application form for credit transfer.
+Make sure to submit your application for credit transfer in good time before applying for your qualification.
+You may have to wait for your application to be processed, especially if you want to transfer credits you have earned abroad.
+You apply for credit transfer in Ladok Student.
+At the bottom of this page, you will find information on the supporting documents you must submit together with your application.

-When you apply for a credit transfer the following is evaluated: if the studies are at a level corresponding to higher education in Sweden, the extent of the studies, level and content and any overlap with courses you have taken previously.
-The university where you took the course(s) must be accredited by a recognised educational authority or corresponding organisation in the country in question.
-In order to transfer credits for a course you must have received a pass grade in the examination.
+When you apply to transfer credits from a previous course, the following is assessed: if the studies are at a level equivalent to higher education in Sweden, the scope (number of credits), level (undergraduate or Master’s) and content, as well as any overlap with courses you have taken previously.
+The university where you took the course(s) must be approved by the educational authority or corresponding organisation in the country in question.
+To transfer credits for a course, you must have achieved a pass grade in the examination.

 Credit transfer for professional qualifications

-Courses that are not part of the study programme you are taking must be credited if you want to include them in a professional qualification.
+Courses that are not part of the programme you are taking must be credited if you want to include them in a professional qualification.
 This applies both to courses you have taken at other universities (including abroad) and at SLU (courses that are not part of your programme).

-- If you have been on exchange abroad, your host university will normally send you a certificate of enrolment showing the credits awarded.
-The certificate of enrolment, also called a transcript of records, provides a basis for transferring credits earned abroad.
+- When you apply for credit transfer from courses you have taken at a university abroad, you must always enclose an official transcript of records.
+If you have been on exchange abroad, your host university will normally send you a transcript of records showing the credits awarded.
+This provides the basis for transferring credits earned abroad.
 If your host university does not send this certificate automatically, you must order it yourself.